charleskoffler/clprolf/docs/official/clprolf_language_reference_manual.md

 * Only a **worker** should perform such method calls,
 * not an **agent** (or `simu_real_obj`).

+##### Structural Requirement of System Abstractions

+A system abstraction must encapsulate a low-level mechanism through a dedicated worker.
+Alternatively, it may delegate exclusively to other system abstractions belonging to the same functional domain.
+In Clprolf, a system abstraction is not merely a conceptual structure.
+It exists to expose a fundamental low-level mechanism in a stable and high-level form.
+This implies the presence of a worker responsible for the actual technical realization.
+If no worker is involved, and no other system abstractions of the same domain is called, the class is not a system abstraction.
+It is either a pure abstraction (algorithmic or structural only) or an agent.

+For example:

+* `java.lang.Thread` encapsulates operating system thread management through the JVM.
+The low-level execution mechanism is handled beneath the abstraction.
+Therefore, it qualifies as a system abstraction.
+* A database `Connection` abstraction encapsulates low-level network and protocol operations through internal workers.
+It is a system abstraction.

+By contrast:

+* A `TaskQueue` implemented purely as an in-memory priority structure is a pure abstraction, not a system abstraction, because it does not encapsulate any low-level mechanism via a worker.
+* `java.util.Timer`, although it relies on threads internally, represents a scheduling responsibility rather than a direct exposure of a low-level mechanism.
+It is therefore better modeled as a low-level agent, not a system abstraction.

+#### Note on Thread Usage

+Although `Thread` is a system abstraction, it is a special case in Clprolf.
+Because it represents an execution life rather than a domain-specific responsibility, it may be used directly within agents when necessary.
+This exception does not change its nature as a system abstraction; it reflects its foundational role in the execution model.
+The presence of a worker remains a structural condition for system abstractions.

+---

 #### II.5.p) Flexibility with `indef_obj`